storj/storj/docs/design/referral-manager.md

 ## Open issues (if applicable)
 1. If the account creation failed, should we update the counter too?
 Do we even care in this situation to keep the counter accurate?
+2. What data structure should we use for the cache?
+    * On account creation, we will need to get an active offer based on offer type
+    * When redeem an offer after account activation, we will need to get the offer info based on offer ID since the active offer might already changed in the cache.
+3. Where should we store partner ids?
+    * When uplink uploads data, we need to validate the partner ID  in the upload request context on the satellite, which requires access to all partner IDs.
+    * Marketing team needs to set partner offers through marketing admin gui on the referral manager which also needs access to partner IDs.
+4. For working with the activation token, we will potentially need to add a counter for each referral code.